The 2021 moose season recommendation aims to improve the health of moose in WMUs E1 and E2 by reducing the impact of winter ticks.

 Moose population reduction will be necessary to break the winter tick cycle and improve the health of moose in WMU E. Without intervention to reduce the moose population, high tick loads will continue to impact the health of moose in this region for many years.

-The department recommends issuing 55 either sex hunting permits in WMU E for the 2020 hunting seasons.
-This is expected to result in the harvest of 33 moose (21 bulls, 10 cows, 2 calves).
+The department recommends issuing 60 either sex hunting permits and 40 antlerless-only hunting permits in WMU E for the 2021 hunting seasons.
+This is expected to result in the harvest of approximately 58 moose, including 20-30 adult females, or about 5 percent of the estimated moose population in WMU E.

 This permit recommendation is a conservative first step to addressing winter tick impacts on moose in WMU E. Given the poor health of the moose population in that area and a clearly identified cause, it is important to take action to address this issue as quickly as possible.